South Africa Youth Day

 Jazz, Classical, and Indigenous Music

-The musical performance combined jazz, classical, and indigenous music performed by a cast of accomplished artists including Ariel Zamonsky, Afrika Mkhize, Lesego Rampolokeng, Mark Fransman, and Thembi Mtshali-Jones,.
+The performance combined jazz, classical, and indigenous music presented by a cast of accomplished artists including Ariel Zamonsky, Afrika Mkhize, Lesego Rampolokeng, Mark Fransman, and Thembi Mtshali-Jones,.

 “April 16, 2019 is the 43rd anniversary of the “historic June 16, 1976 uprisings that changed the course of South African history.”